Curriculum

 Writing happens in classrooms all over campus, inside and outside your major, and at introductory, intermediate, and advanced levels.
 In the UWP, we begin by asking students to look anew at the idea of writing (in Reintroduction to Writing); from there our course offerings branch out in various directions.
 All UWP classes are small and rely on active student engagement.
 Whether through the UWP or in a major, writing-intensive courses share common features.
 Learn more about writing requirements at Academic Advising’s Student Roadmap, or about the University Writing Program’s learning goals.

-All writing-intensive courses include:
+All writing-intensive courses in the Krieger School include*:

 Types of Courses